layersony/Restaurant-Ruby/README.md

 Writing error-free code is more important than completing all of the deliverables listed - prioritize writing methods that work over writing more methods that don't work.
 You should test your code in the console as you write.

-Do your best to follow Ruby best practices.
-For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`.
-When you encounter duplicated logic, you can extract it into a shared helper method.
+Similarly, messy code that works is better than clean code that doesn't.
+First, prioritize getting things working.
+Then, if there is time at the end, refactor your code to adhere to best practices.
+Examples of best practices might be to use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`, or, when you encounter duplicated logic, to extract it into a shared helper method.

 ## Deliverables